Topics, F

 Fermionization > s.a. particle statistics.

-* Idea: A phenomenon in which strongly correlated bosonic particles exhibit fermionic behavior, for example mimicking the exclusion principle.
+* Idea: A phenomenon in which strongly correlated bosonic, or fermionic but distinguishable particles exhibit the behavior of identical fermions, for example mimicking the exclusion principle.

 Ferromagnetism > see magnetism.